TID-Lab/aggie/README.md

   - Adding the `-nodes` flag will generate an unencrypted private key, allowing you to run tests without going through a password prompt
 1. Run `npm install` from the project directory.
   - This installs all dependencies and concatenates the angular application.
-1. Run `npm install -g gulp mocha`.
+1. Run `npm install -g gulp mocha karma-cli`.
-  - This installs gulp and mocha globally so they can be run from the command line for testing.
+  - This installs gulp, mocha, and karma globally so they can be run from the command line for testing.
 1. Run `npm install -g migrate`.
   - This installs node-migrate globally.
 1. To start server, run `npm start`.